 You can use Safe Mode if you have trouble booting into the macOS normally.
 Other instances include repeated crashing of the system or restarting issues.
 In all these cases, you can rely on Safe Mode.

 Using Safe Mode usually resolves all problems in your Mac.
 You can scan malware and uninstall apps to check if the problem goes away.
+You can use the built-in antivirus software or download TotalAV to remove viruses and malware quickly.
 Now, reboot normally and see if the issue is fixed.
 However, it's time for a severe solution if that doesn't fix the problem.

 Factory reset Mac is the final option.
 You have to fix the problem yourself.
 However, you must back up all data or lose it completely.
 Wiping out all data will give you a fresh macOS.
 If a factory reset doesn't work, too, you need to contact Apple Support immediately.